Healthier Oils Program

 The Healthier Oils Program aims to reduce community exposure to saturated and trans fats by encouraging local food outlets to switch to healthier cooking oils.
-The program operates at both the Local Government level working with Environmental Health teams as well as with large independent meal providers who produce hundreds of thousands of meals each year.
+The program operates at the Local Government level working with Environmental Health teams as well as with large independent meal providers, and food service companies who produce millions of meals each year.

 Large Food Service Operators

-Panthers in Penrith will remove 1 tonne of saturated fat each year as a result of joining the Healthier Oils Program and changing their cooking oil.
+Panthers Leagues Club in Penrith removed one tonne of saturated fat in the first year as a result of joining the Healthier Oils Program and changing their cooking oil.

 Local Government Program

-Cessnock City Council’s environmental health team have been successfully implementing the program for a number of years.
+Cessnock City Council’s environmental health team have been successfully implementing the program for several years.